iburzynski/jambhala/README.md

 #### **Prelude**
   - Jambhala uses a custom `Prelude` module which includes both the `PlutusTx.Prelude` and common Haskell items.
-    - No need to use `NoImplicitPrelude` pragma, manually import `PlutusTx.Prelude` and Haskell's prelude
+    - No need to use `NoImplicitPrelude` pragma and manually import `PlutusTx.Prelude` and Haskell's prelude
     - No need to use `hiding` clauses or qualified imports to avoid nameclashes: `PlutusTx` versions of functions that clash with their Haskell counterparts are prefixed with `p` (for prefix functions) and `#` (for infix operators)

 #### **Plutus imports**
-  - Many common Plutus types and functions are available via a single import from `Jambhala.Plutus`.
+  - Many common Plutus types and functions are available via a single import from `Jambhala.Plutus`, which aggregates and re-exports items from the various Plutus modules.
   - See the sample contracts in `src/Contracts/Samples` for more examples of handling imports with Jambhala.
+  - You can still import Plutus modules directly if you prefer, or if you need something from a Plutus module that isn't included in `Jambhala.Plutus`.
+Qualified or restricted imports may be required if you want to combine both approaches, due to overlapping exports.

 #### **Language extensions**
 The following language extensions are enabled project-wide by Jambhala using the `default-extensions` setting in the `library` stanza of the `.cabal` file:
 ```
   default-extensions:
     -- Allows promotion of types to "kinds", enabling more expressive type-level programming (required for all Plutus contracts):
       DataKinds

+    -- Allows automatic derivation of certain typeclasses (like FromJSON/ToJSON):
+    , DeriveAnyClass
+    , DeriveGeneric

+    -- Allows post-fix style qualified import declarations
+    , ImportQualifiedPost

+    -- Allows writing type signatures for methods in typeclass instances:
+    , InstanceSigs

-    -- A syntactic convenience for writing single-argument lambdas containing case expressions (used in Jambhala's utilities)
+    -- A syntactic convenience for writing single-argument lambdas containing case expressions (used by Jambhala's utilities):
     , LambdaCase

+    -- Allows more than one type parameter in class and instance declarations (required to lift parameters in parameterized validators):
+    , MultiParamTypeClasses

+    -- Allows more readable representations of large integers (i.e. 1_000_000), useful for lovelace quantities
+    , NumericUnderscores

     -- Allows construction of Text and other string-like values as string literals:
     , OverloadedStrings

-    -- A syntactic convenience for working with record values (used in Jambhala's utilities):
+    -- A syntactic convenience for working with record values (used by Jambhala's utilities):
     , RecordWildCards

+    -- Allows referencing type variables in multiple scopes (required to lift parameters in parameterized validators):
+    , ScopedTypeVariables

     -- Required for all Plutus contracts to translate between Plutus and Haskell:
     , TemplateHaskell

+    -- Provides a convenient way to disambiguate type variables inline
+    , TypeApplications

+    -- Allows type-level functions (used in ValidatorTypes class and Jambhala's Emulatable class)
+    , TypeFamilies
 ```

 Beyond these, the sample contracts include only the specific language extensions needed to compile their code.
+Extensions enabled by default are still declared explicitly in the sample contracts when they are introduced for the first time, in order to explain their use.

-Keep in mind that Haskell language extensions are experimental modifications to compiler behavior: they should be used only when necessary and with clear understanding of their purpose.
+Keep in mind that Haskell language extensions are experimental modifications to compiler behavior: they should be used only when they provide a concrete benefit and with clear understanding of their purpose.
 It is better to add extensions incrementally as they become needed than to add a multitude of modifications to the compiler as boilerplate in every file.

 #### **Sample contracts**
 The source code for the sample Plutus contracts live in the `src/Contracts/Samples` folder.